 People who are oriented to approach are characterized by being more promotion-focused, meaning that they seek pleasurable emotions by promoting positive behaviors and cognitions concerned with achievement and advancement.
 In contrast, people who are oriented to avoidance are characterized by being more prevention-focused, meaning that they seek to feel better by avoidance behavior.

 In theory, approach orientation is linked to extroversion, satisfaction and inversely linked to affective symptoms such as nervousness, tension, and negative emotionality.
 Avoidance orientation, on the other hand, has been linked to neuroticism, negative emotionality, and anxiety symptoms such as worry, uneasiness and tension.

 Research suggests that the above-mentioned orientations are related to different coping strategies.
 For example, promotion-focus is linked to more adaptive coping strategies (cognitive reappraisal), whereas prevention-focus is linked to less adaptive coping strategies (expressive suppression):

 - Cognitive reappraisal: improves emotional states by reframing negative cognitions in a more positive way.
 For example, worrying circumstances are seen as stimulating challenges.
 People promote goals and behaviors that result in positive end states.
 People approach their problems instead of avoid them

 - Expressive suppression: involves disengagement or avoidance from unpleasant and negative emotions.
 People seek pleasurable emotions by avoiding negative circumstances.
-People avoid (or suppress) their problems instead of approaching them
+People avoid or suppress their problems instead of approach them

 Often, deficits in coping strategies (i.e., inability to effectively regulate emotions) result in internalizing symptoms, including anxiety.
 Suppression reflects an inability to regulate emotions in an appropriate way, and indeed, it may exacerbate feelings of anxiety.